 Regular check-ins are also essential.
 Nearly 40% of workers say that no one at their company has asked them how they’re doing since the pandemic began.
 Not shockingly, these workers are 38% more likely to agree that their mental health has declined since they went remote.

 And they shouldn’t just be about status updates and projects.
 They should also be about the worker and how they’re doing.
 And the person to reach out should be the manager, not HR.

 In a Qualtrics survey, people listed HR last among those they’re willing to talk to about mental health concerns, after manager, peers, subordinates, and company executives.
 Employees with a manager who they say is bad at communicating are nearly a quarter more likely to see their mental health decline.

-To reduce the hit to productivity daily check-ins can create, put these meetings on Autopilot.
+To reduce the hit to productivity daily check-ins can create, mark these meetings as flexible.

 Another thing Clockwise is doing, along with other companies, is implementing mandatory PTO.
 Most workers are working more hours than ever, and with nowhere to go, they’re less likely than ever to want to take time off.
 But overwork leads to burnout and depression, two things that already loom large.
 Making the time off mandatory and companywide removes any pressure or incentive to work anyway and gives people some much needed rest while also sending a signal that long-term employee well-being is more important than short-term objectives.

 We’re also making taking time off easier through Clockwise for Teams.
 Tell us who’s on your team, and we automatically create a shared calendar that auto-populates with each team member’s out-of-office, WFH, and more.

 We also use Clockwise Slack sync, which adds a symbol next to your teammates’ names in Slack to indicate whether they’re available, in Focus Time, or in a meeting.
 It’s great for OOO and after hours, especially if teammates are in different timezones.